-As of January 31, 2019, we had aggregate U.S. federal and state net operating loss carryforwards of \$376.0 million and \$287.8 million, respectively, which may be available to offset future taxable income for income tax purposes.
-If not utilized, the federal net operating loss carryforwards will begin to expire in 2031, and the state net operating loss carryforwards will begin to expire in 2021.
-As of January 31, 2019, we had federal and California research and development credit carryforwards of \$7.4 million and \$3.7 million, respectively.
-The federal research and development credit carryforwards begin to expire in 2031, and the California carryforwards are carried forward indefinitely.
+As of January 31, 2020, we had aggregate U.S. federal and California net operating loss carryforwards of \$657.3 million and \$94.8 million, respectively, which may be available to offset future taxable income for income tax purposes.
+If not utilized, the federal and California net operating loss carryforwards will begin to expire in 2031.
+As of January 31, 2020, we had net operating loss carryforwards for other states of \$352.8 million that will begin to expire in 2023.
+As of January 31, 2020, we had federal and California research and development credit carryforwards of \$17.2 million and \$4.3 million, respectively.
+The federal research and development credit carryforwards will begin to expire in 2031, and the California carryforwards are carried forward indefinitely.
 Realization of these net operating loss and research and development credit carryforwards depends on future income, and there is a risk that our existing carryforwards could expire unused and be unavailable to offset future income tax liabilities, which could adversely affect our results of operations.